 Multivariate analysis of covariance (MANCOVA) is a statistical technique that is the extension of analysis of covariance (ANCOVA).
 Basically, it is the multivariate analysis of variance (MANOVA) with a covariate(s).).
-In MANCOVA, we assess for statistical differences on multiple continuous dependent variables by an independent grouping variable, while controlling for a third variable called the covariate; multiple covariates can be used, depending on the sample size.
-Covariates are added so that it can reduce error terms and so that the analysis eliminates the covariates’ effect on the relationship between the independent grouping variable and the continuous dependent variables.
+In MANCOVA, we assess statistical differences on multiple continuous dependent variables by an independent grouping variable, while controlling for a third variable, the covariate.
+Researchers can use multiple covariates, depending on the sample size.
+Researchers add covariates to reduce error terms and eliminate the covariates’ effect on the relationship between the independent grouping variable and the continuous dependent variables.

 Do the various school assessments vary by grade level after controlling for gender?